ACM40960/projects-saurabh-azim/README.md

 ---

-## Security and Responsible AI
+# Security and Responsible AI

-MediGuide follows several implementation practices:
+The project applies the following practices:

+- `.env` is excluded from version control.
 - API keys are loaded through environment variables.
-- `.env` is excluded from version control.
 - deployment credentials are stored in GitHub Secrets.
 - Docker images do not contain the local `.env`.
 - the repository is private.
-- the self-hosted runner is scoped to the project.
+- AWS credentials are not hard-coded.
-- retrieved context is used as the main evidence source.
+- retrieved context is used as the primary evidence source.
-- the prototype is explicitly positioned as educational support only.
+- the system is clearly presented as an educational prototype.

-Users should **not enter identifying or sensitive personal medical information** into the prototype.
+Users should not submit identifying or sensitive medical information.

 ---

-## Limitations
+# Limitations

-### Outdated source material
-The indexed medical source is from 2002 and may not reflect current clinical guidance.
+- The medical reference is from **2002** and may not reflect current clinical guidance.

-### Retrieval evaluation is not clinical evaluation
-The 12-question benchmark evaluates retrieval relevance only.
+- The current benchmark evaluates retrieval only, not clinical accuracy.

-### No evidence citations in answers
-The current interface does not display page-level source citations or confidence.
+- Responses do not yet display page-level evidence citations.

-### Temporary memory
-Conversation history is stored in memory and is lost when the application restarts.
+- Conversation memory is temporary and is lost on server restart.

-### Multi-user isolation
-The current memory approach is primarily suitable for demonstration; production deployment needs per-user session memory.
+- The current memory implementation is primarily suitable for a demonstration rather than a multi-user production system.

-### Logging
-The current implementation may print user queries to application logs.

-### External dependencies
-The application depends on OpenAI and Pinecone availability, credentials and quotas.
+- The application depends on external OpenAI and Pinecone services.
+- Production deployment would require stronger privacy, monitoring, safety and clinical validation.

 ---

-## Conclusion
+# Conclusion

-MediGuide demonstrates a complete route from a large medical reference document to a usable, cloud-deployed AI information assistant.
+MediGuide demonstrates a complete end-to-end RAG application for medical information retrieval.

-The prototype integrates:
+The system integrates:

-- PDF ingestion,
+- a 637-page medical reference,
-- chunking,
+- 5,859 Pinecone vectors,
-- sentence embeddings,
+- 384-dimensional sentence embeddings,
-- Pinecone retrieval,
+- Top-3 semantic retrieval,
-- RAG,
-- conversational memory,
 - GPT-4o,
+- history-aware conversational RAG,
 - Flask,
 - Docker,
 - Amazon ECR,
 - Amazon EC2,
-- GitHub Actions CI/CD.
+- and GitHub Actions CI/CD.

-The system shows the practical value of RAG for domain-grounded question answering.
-Real clinical use would require **current evidence, clinician-reviewed evaluation, stronger safety controls, privacy protections and production-grade infrastructure**.
+The prototype shows how retrieval can narrow a large medical corpus to relevant evidence before an LLM converts that evidence into a readable response.

 ---

-## Acknowledgements
+# Acknowledgements

 This project was developed as part of the **MSc Data & Computational Science programme at University College Dublin**.

-The implementation was inspired by existing medical RAG examples and extended with MediGuide-specific interface design, conversational retrieval, memory, Pinecone configuration, retrieval evaluation, Docker packaging, AWS infrastructure and automated CI/CD.
+The implementation was inspired by existing medical RAG examples and extended with project-specific:

+- MediGuide interface design,
+- conversational memory,
+- history-aware retrieval,
+- Pinecone configuration,
+- retrieval evaluation,
+- Docker packaging,
+- AWS deployment,
+- and automated CI/CD.

 ---